13. Lompoul Desert

 1. Sahara Desert

-The Sahara Desert is the world’s largest hot desert and the third largest desert in the world following the cold deserts of the Arctic and the Antarctic.
+The Sahara Desert is the largest hot desert in the world.
+It is the third overall largest desert in the world following the cold deserts of the Arctic and the Antarctic.
 The Sahara Desert encompasses an area of 9,200,000 square km, a size comparable to that of the US.
 Most of North Africa is part of this desert.
 The southern boundary of the desert is formed by the Sahel ecoregion.
 To the north of the Sahel, the Sahara stretches from the Red Sea coast in the east to the Atlantic coast in the west.
 The landscape of the Sahara Desert features ergs and hamadas.
 Dry lakes and valleys, gravel plains, sand seas, sand dunes and fields, stone plateaus form the terrain of this desert.
 Several mountains including volcanic ones rise in different parts of the desert.
 The desert is hyperarid in the central region with very little plant or animal life.
 The Ténéré, Tanezrouft, Libyan Desert, El Djouf, Djurab Desert, Tin-Toumma Desert, Sinai Desert, Eastern Desert, and the Atlantic Coastal Desert are all subdivisions of the great Sahara Desert.